Gmail Cleanup: Principles and Best Practices

 Go through the "Promotions" tab and delete all unwanted promotional emails.
 Repeat with emails in the "Social" tab.

-⚠️ Caution: Before you delete all Promotions in Gmail (or everything under “Social”), we recommend first making sure no important emails are being filed in that category.
+⚠️ Caution: Before you delete all Promotions in Gmail (or everything under “Social”), I recommend first making sure no important emails are being filed in that category.

 If the category doesn’t contain anything important, feel free to click “All” in the select menu in the top left corner.
 It may be so that only 50 emails will be selected; however, there is a convenient option highlighted in blue above your message list.
 By selecting "Select all [number] conversations in Promotions," you can easily choose all conversations at once.
 A yellow pop-up message will appear above the category tabs stating that only the conversations on this page are selected.